johnnhu/University_Grade_Database/README.md

 ## Disclaimer

-This is a 4-month class project I have conducted at UBC, please do not share.
+This is a 4-month class project I have conducted at UBC which received full marks, please do not share.

 ## Configuring your environment